Please ensure Javascript is enabled for purposes of website accessibility

 • Do frogs drink water?

-• How do frogs breathe?
+• How do frogs drink?

 • What sounds do frogs make?

-4. Explore the life cycle of a frog.
+Explore the life cycle of a frog.

 A boy looking at a jar of tadpoles

-7. Read some great books about frogs.
+Read some great books about frogs.
 Check out Fantastic Frog Book Picture Books for Preschoolers.
 You’ll even find a free printable list to take to the library.

 Preschool Frog Crafts

-Have fun with these adorable easy frog crafts!
+Have fun with these adorable, easy frog crafts!

-Frogs in the Bible
+Frogs in the Bible for Preschoolers

 Frog Songs for Preschoolers

 Here’s a really fun list of frog songs for preschoolers.
-They are all included on my Spotify Frog Playlist (link below)
+They are all included on my Spotify Frog Playlist

 • Five Little Speckled Frogs by Bounce Patrol